-Number of Shares Total Outstanding Date Available for Sale into Public Market shares, or % On the date of this prospectus. shares, or % [•] days after the date of this prospectus, due to lock-up agreements between the holders of these shares and the underwriters.
-However, the representatives of the underwriters, acting together, can waive the provisions of these lock-up agreements and allow these stockholders to sell their shares at any time. shares, or % , 2019, due to the restrictions subject to Rule 144.
+Number of Shares and % of Total Outstanding Date Available for Sale into Public Market 381,844 shares, or 43.9% On the date of this prospectus.
+480,852 shares, or 55.2% 180 days after the date of this prospectus, due to lock-up agreements between the holders of these shares and the underwriters.
+However, the representatives of the underwriters, acting together, can waive the provisions of these lock-up agreements and allow these stockholders to sell their shares at any time.
+7,836 shares, or 0.9% December 28, 2019, due to the restrictions subject to Rule 144.